DennisGHUA/payday2-vr-improvements/README.md

 along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 ## Options
-This mod is extensively customizable, and by changing you're settings you'll get the most out of this mod.
-To open you're settings, open the game and click Options->Mod Options->VR Improvements.
+This mod is extensively customizable, and by changing your settings you'll get the most out of this mod.
+To open your settings, open the game and click Options->Mod Options->VR Improvements.
 From there, you can customize the various aspects of the mod.

 Almost all of these options can be changed while playing and will take effect instantly - no need to restart PAYDAY or restart the heist (for those not aware of it, starting, restarting or stopping a heist will almost always have the same effect as restarting PAYDAY 2 - you can install a mod and then restart the heist to have it take effect, without restarting PAYDAY 2, or disable a mod while on the main menu and this takes effect when you next start a heist).